wdi-sf-fall/notes/week_10_angular_and_reviews/day_04_more_js/closures.md

 var fn = outer();
 fn(); // prints "name is Tim"

 // This is a closure.
-How in the hell is `name` still
+It allows `name` to be available
-// available for use even _outside_ of `outer`?
+// for use even outside of the `outer` function.
 ```